Core Strength At Home

 Once the basics start feeling easy, there are some fun ways to kick it up a notch and keep challenging yourself:

-Mix in dynamic stability moves: Try exercises that make your core respond to shifting loads, such as single arm planks, stabilityball rollouts, or Pallof presses with a band.
-These challenge muscles in ways static holds can’t match and help build realworld strength.
+Mix in dynamic stability moves: Try exercises that make your core respond to shifting loads, such as single arm planks and stability ball rollouts.
+These challenge muscles in ways static holds can’t match and help build strength.

-Add some rotational or antiration work: Moves like Russian twists or bandresisted antiration presses work your obliques in a way standard planks don’t.
+Add some rotational work: Moves like Russian twists or band resisted presses work your obliques in a way standard planks don’t.
 Mixing in twisting or sideways resistance wakes up muscles that stabilize your spine during daily movements.

 Try longer intervals or more reps: Set a timer for 45 seconds per move instead of 30, or add an extra set to your workout when you’re feeling strong.
 These small steps nudge your routine forward without a complete overhaul.